esesmuedgars/IdeaKit/README.md

 ### Overriding argument's default value

-Watch YouTube [video](https://www.youtube.com/watch?v=2h8eJq_dCh4) by [Vincent Pradeilles](https://twitter.com/v_pradeilles) as he illustrates the pitfall of overriding a default value of an argument of an overriden method.
+Watch a YouTube [video](https://www.youtube.com/watch?v=2h8eJq_dCh4) by [Vincent Pradeilles](https://twitter.com/v_pradeilles) as he illustrates the pitfall of overriding a default value of an argument of an overridden method.

 ### Compiler flags for Swift concurrency